ironhack-labs/lab-dom-pizza-builder/README.md

 There's only one problem: our local pizzeria's pizza builder **isn't working**.
 This time, the local pizzeria is in luck because their customer today is a Web developer.
 We always hear about how developers should give back to their community.
 I can't think of a more meaningful contribution than helping the community get pizza more easily.

+**You can find a demo of the finished version by clicking [here](https://ironhack-labs.github.io/lab-dom-pizza-builder/solution-code/)**.

 ## Requirements

 - [Fork this repo](https://guides.github.com/activities/forking/)